 See the topics below for more information:

-What to Expect as an Earth Sciences Major
+What to Expect as an Earth and Climate Sciences Major

 (1) You can expect an academic experience that you help to shape and that prepares you for a range of career opportunities in research, industry, government agencies or non-proﬁt organizations.
 The School of Earth and Climate Sciences is composed of several active research groups, including crustal studies and geodynamics; glacial geology, glaciology and climate change; hydrology and environmental geochemistry; and marine/coastal geology and sedimentology.
 We encourage our students to participate in the research activities of one or more of these groups, through projects in Maine and around the world.
 Click on the Research